elec-otago/neoden-yy1-kicad/README.md

                 ("SOT-([0-9]+)\Z", "SOT_\g<1>"), # SOT-23 -> SOT-23
              ]

 The converter will leave footprints alone that it does not recognize.
-If you find one conversions that you'd like adto be done.
-Pleast file an issue on github.
+If you find one conversions that you'd like added to the list, please file an issue on github (https://github.com/elec-otago/neoden-yy1-kicad)

 ### Author